author image

 3. Need by Others - Is this a dependency for other items?

 The trick is to make the answers boil down to a number.
-In my case, a series of 1’s and 0’s that represent yes and no answers. (binary answers require the least thinking and debate)
+In my case, a series of 1’s and 0’s that represent yes and no answers.
+I found it easier to get alignment on Yes/No criteria than it is to pick a number between 1-10.
+This makes judging features to have less of a debate.
+To create more distinction between features, add more criteria.

 Feature Expected Wow Need by Others Impact